Monday, December 9, 2013

 A woven label much older than the 1930s.

-The cut of the torso area was one that barely whispered of a fad for extreme pigeon front silhouettes, that had barely just faded away by the time this suit was created.
+The cut of the torso area was one that barely whispered of a fad for extreme pigeon front silhouettes, that had just begun to fade away by the time this suit was created.
 Most likely this was made around 1908-10.

 When I tried it on, it was one of those rare spooky moments that feels like you're putting on a garment you've owned and worn for years, like a favorite coat.
 Now, I'm of the taller variety with long limbs, so vintage items are often too short for me, if they fit me at all otherwise.
 This forest green suit fit as though it were made for me in every way, even without all the proper historical underthings.